Emmagollan/teamProfileGenerator/README.md

 SO THAT I have quick access to their emails, Github profiles, office number, and school information.

 ## Usage
-Clone the repository
-Run npm install inquirer
+Clone the repository.
+Run npm install inquirer.
 Run node index.js

 ## Contributions
 No contributing at this time